Welkro/Structural-Health-Monitoring-System/README.md

 ### Creating Waveform Graphs

-Use LightningChart to create waveform graphs of the acceleration data.
+Use LightningChart Python to create waveform graphs of the acceleration data.

 ```python
 import lightningchart as lc